Skip to main content

 Georgia's Own provides a Survivor's Guide to Account Settlement document to help families navigate the account settlement process after a member's death.
 The guide covers documentation requirements, account types, and next steps.
 NCUA insurance on joint and POD funds continues for up to six months following the date of death.
 Georgia's Own Investment and Retirement Services (through LPL Financial) may assist with additional estate and retirement planning questions.

-Georgia's Own requires several documents to process a claim, including Certified copy of the death certificate, Government-issued photo ID for each beneficiary or claimant, and Letters Testamentary or Letters of Administration (when account has no POD or beneficiary designation and no joint owner), and additional documentation depending on the account type.
-Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.
+Documentation required by Georgia's Own includes Certified copy of the death certificate, Government-issued photo ID for each beneficiary or claimant, and Letters Testamentary or Letters of Administration (when account has no POD or beneficiary designation and no joint owner), along with additional paperwork that varies by account type.
+All death certificates and court documents must be certified copies.

 Frequently asked questions